sambuccid/hulipaa/UI_tests.md

 When results are more than 15
 - results are limited to 15
 - there are pagination buttons to navigate through the list of results
+- clicking on a lagination button it shows the results for that page